-- > Mitigation Ideas: A Resource for Reducing Risk to Natural Hazards provides examples of mitigation actions that would enhance the resilience of the community's infrastructure to various and specific natural hazards. - > Mitigation Best Practices Portfolio provides best practice stories and case studies which offer insight into how other communities have taken action to mitigate against disasters. - > Hazard Mitigation Planning: Practices for Land Use Planning and Development near Pipelines provides an overview of risks associated with transmission and distribution pipeline systems and mitigation strategies that can be implemented to reduce these risks. - > Building Science Branch publications provide multi-hazard mitigation implementation guidance and ideas for mitigation activities. - > Another resource is FEMA's Mitigation Action Portfolio available for download from the Building Resilient Infrastructure and Communities (BRIC) website.
+- > Potential mitigation activities are highlighted in publications that can be found on FEMA's Implement, Integrate, and Maintain Mitigation Planning Activities webpage. - > Mitigation Best Practices portfolio provides best practice stories and case studies which offer insight into how other communities have taken action to mitigate against disasters. - > Building Science provides multi-hazard mitigation implementation guidance and ideas for mitigation activities. - > Another resource is FEMA's Mitigation Action Portfolio available for download under the Tools and Resources section on FEMA's Learn about HMA website.